MSIA/2020-msia423-ganguly-got/README.md

 The above mentioned file has been downloaded and stored in `data/external` folder.
 User can choose to use the same file for the subsequent steps, in which case there is no need to download again.
 Otherwise the file needs to be downloaded and placed in `data/external`.
 Please do not change the file name.

+**NOTE: You will need to be on the Northwestern VPN for the subsequent steps*

 ### Step 1.
 Updating config.py
 `src/config.py` contains all the configurable details about the data ingestion pipeline.
 All options can be used as is with their default values or user can choose to update them as needed.